 For solid information on what to eat and how to put together a healthy plate of food, ChooseMyPlate is an outstanding resource.
 This government site is a wealth of healthy eating tips and nutritional health links.

-In mid October, Fresh Stop will be releasing its first cookbook, Nutrition on the Go, featuring recipes using the vegetables typically found on the bus.
+Please check out our Fresh Stop cookbook, Nutrition on the Go, featuring recipes using the vegetables typically found on the bus.
 These recipes have been carefully selected for nutritional value and overall benefit to the health of you and your family.
 If you have subscribed to the email newsletter, you’ll receive a copy by email.
 If not, sign up today and you’ll also get up to date information on the bus route, schedule and special projects.
 For duly health information, follow us on Twitter.

 If you’d like more information on how to improve your health through better diet, visit the YouTube video collection of Hebni Nutrition.
 The home of the Fresh Stop bus, Hebni has been offering healthy cooking and lifestyle programs in Central Florida for nearly 20 years.
 Founded by three licensed and registered dietitians, Hebni is focused on innovative programs that educate high-risk, culturally diverse populations about nutrition strategies to prevent diet-related diseases.